guilhermea23/Data-Structures/README.md

 # DataStructures
-Exercises done in Data Structures using the Python language 👨🏽‍💻
+Exercises done in Data Structures using Python language 👨🏽‍💻